 - ulcers that ooze or bleed

 - scab formation as ulcers and blisters heal

 Herpes can make you more susceptible to other STDs if it’s left untreated.
-You may also develop a bladder infection, meningitis, or rectal inflammation.
-An infected woman can pass herpes to her newborn baby.

 Other risk factors for psoriasis can include: